 Abstract.
-Motivated by the novel coronavirus disease (COVID-19) pandemic, this paper aims 5 6 to apply Gunter Stein's cautionary message of respecting the unstable to the problem of controlling the spread of an infectious disease.
-With this goal, we study the effect that delays and capacity 7 constraints in the test, trace and isolate (TeTrIs) process have on preventing exponential disease 8 9 spread.
+Motivated by the novel coronavirus disease (COVID-19) pandemic, this paper aims to apply Gunter Stein's cautionary message of respecting the unstable to the problem of controlling the spread of an infectious disease.
+With this goal, we study the effect that delays and capacity constraints have in the test, trace, and isolate (TeTrIs) process, and how they impact its ability to prevent exponential disease spread.
 Our analysis highlights the critical importance of speed and scale in the TeTrIs process.
-Precisely, having a delay in the TeTrIs process smaller than the doubling time of the disease spread 10 11 is necessary for achieving acceptable performance.
-Similarly, limited TeTrIs capacity introduces a threshold on the size of an outbreak beyond which the disease spreads almost like the uncontrolled 12 13 case.
+Precisely, ensuring that the delay in the TeTrIs process is much smaller than the doubling time of the disease spread is necessary for achieving acceptable performance.
+Similarly, limited TeTrIs capacity introduces a threshold on the size of an outbreak beyond which the disease spreads almost like the uncontrolled case.
 Along the way, we provide numerical illustrations to highlight these points.

-14 Key words. feedback control, stabilization, epidemic spread, COVID-19
+Key words. feedback control, stabilization, epidemic spread, COVID-19

-15 AMS subject classifications.
+AMS subject classifications.
 93D15, 93D09, 93D20, 92D25, 92D30